MKerbleski/sticky/README.md

     -- toggle redundancy. by default items will be redundant, they can appear on different notes in duplicates. this setting would only allow one copy. could be implemented by putting a list on the sticky user credentials
     -- add a cache to local storage so that pocket and slack will pull immeditally and then refresh when the user clicks a button or every 5 minutes or so.
-    --double check dependencies to make sure they are in package.json
+    --double check dependencies to make sure they are in package.json -- |+| button that shows where on the eisenhower graph where it is. can click to toggle and the dot will change corridnates or drag and drop to the left menu and drop in the corrisponding square